-In this week’s edition of the NHL Power Rankings we check in with the best free agent signings that we have seen so far this offseason around the league.
+In this week’s edition of the NHL Power Rankings we take a look at the best free agent signings of the offseason (so far).

 Who all makes the cut?

 To this week’s NHL Power Rankings!

 1. Johnny Gaudreau, Columbus Blue Jackets (seven years, $68.25 million).
 The most stunning free agent signing was also the best.
 Yes, most long-term free agent contracts end in a buyout or a trade.
 But there are always exceptions.
 This could very easily be an exception.
 Gaudreau is a top-tier offensive force and is still at an age where he should perform at an extremely level for the foreseeable future.
 The Blue Jackets needed a star, and they got one.
 Even If Gaudreau is not a 115-point player again and levels off at an 80-or 90-point level he will still be worth it.

 2. Claude Giroux, Ottawa Senators (three years, $19.5 million).
 Giroux might be getting older, but he is still an outstanding player and the Senators are getting him on a really good deal.
 Not too much term, reasonable salary cap hit, not much risk, and it helps round a rapidly improving Senators’ top-six.
 Are they a playoff team because of it?
 Probably not.
 But they are better.
 And more entertaining.

 3. Darcy Kuemper, Washington Capitals (five years, $26.25 million).
 The Capitals badly needed a goalie and completely revamped the position by dumping Ilya Samsonov and Vitek Vanecek and signing Kuemper in free agency.
 Kuemper drew some criticism in the playoffs this year, but his overall track record in the NHL is very strong.
 Among goalies with at least 100 games played over the past three years, Igor Shesterkin is the only goalie with a better all situations save percentage than Kuemper’s .920.